 - Help your body cope with stress

-Your registered TCM practitioner has been specifically trained to use Chinese herbs at a tertiary education level.
-Chinese herbs are powerful and effective medicines and your practitioner has a deep understanding of phyto-pharmacology (use of plants as medicinals), herb-drug interactions and contra-indications, plus western biomedical knowledge.
+Your registered TCM practitioner has been specifically trained to use Chinese herbs at a tertiary education level, and your practitioner has a deep understanding of phyto-pharmacology (use of plants as medicinals), herb-drug interactions and contra-indications, plus western biomedical knowledge.
 This is why it is important never to self-prescribe any Chinese herbal formulas based on the descriptions on the label, and to tell your practitioner about any other medications or supplements that you are taking.